ECSTay/AVSCausalModelPaper1/README.md

 # AVSCausalModel
 R and Stan code used in data simulations in the initial simulation study examining factors which influence the reporting of medically attended vaccine reactions to further understanding of vaccine safety signals.

+Factors influencing signal detection were investigated upon data generated under 12 scenarios differing in prevalence of a moderate to SR and SP.
+The simulation code HHHH_PPA.R includes the simulation for the HHHH scenario and also Bayesian analysis code applying the simplified PPA method.
+The LLLL scenario was used as the reference data for the PPA anaylsis of each scenaio.
+The same LLLL scenario was used as the reference data for the PPA analysis of each scenario.
+The scenarios each differ in the event probabilities incorporated in the data simulations.
+Please refer to the main text and supplementary materials for the details of the deisgn of the scenarios.